-AMERIPEN strives to offer a good-faith and proactive approach that integrates elements from other established packaging producer responsibility programs with hopes of developing a plan that will incentivize recycling growth and the beneficial impacts that come along with that in California.
-AMERIPEN continues to focus on strategies that develop and/or strengthen policies to progress the "reduce, reuse, recycle" strategies, while at the same time, enhancing the value of packaging.
+AMERIPEN strives to offer a good-faith and proactive approach.
+We continue to focus on strategies that develop and/or strengthen policies to advance the "reduce, reuse, recycle" strategies, while also enhancing the value of packaging.
 Our members are driving innovation, designing better environmental performance to evolve the recycling infrastructure and to create a more circular economy for all packaging.
 In our efforts to reduce environmental impact by increasing the circularity of packaging, our members continue to recognize the value of collaboration and the importance of working across the packaging value chain.

-AMERIPEN looks forward to the continued open dialogue with the Department and interested parties while collectively balancing between the myriad of needs for packaging, composting, recycling, and sound solutions to grow a more sustainable future, an effective circular economy, and systems that achieve positive environmental outcomes for everyone that ultimately assist in the success of this program.
+AMERIPEN looks forward to the continued open dialogue with the Department while collectively balancing the myriad needs of the packaging industry, developing sound solutions to foster a more sustainable future, an effective circular economy, and systems that achieve positive environmental outcomes for everyone, ultimately supporting the success of this program.
 We remain committed to supporting progressive, proactive, and evidence-based strategies for sustainable packaging policies and programs.

-As always, AMERIPEN thanks the Department for this opportunity to provide written comments regarding the draft proposed regulations for SB 54 and appreciates the Department staff's time and assistance during the SB 54 regulatory process.
-Please feel free to contact me by email (GMelkonian@serlinhaley.com) with any questions on AMERIPEN's positions.
+AMERIPEN thanks the Department for this opportunity to provide written comments regarding the proposed regulations for SB 54 and appreciates the Department staff during the SB 54 regulatory process.
+Please feel free to contact me by email ([GMelkonian@serlinhaley.com](mailto:GMelkonian@serlinhaley.com)) with any questions on AMERIPEN's positions.